 Some types of investments, such as mutual funds and annuities, charge ongoing fees that will affect the money you make on your investment over time.
 We receive certain ongoing fees from mutual fund companies, such as 12b-1 fees in connection with your investments.

 There are other fees charged to your account.
 Some examples include annual fees for brokerage and individual retirement accounts, transfer, wire fees and termination fees.
-Please refer to the fee schedules found below under the "For additional information" section.
+In addition, certain brokerage-related and administrative fees apply to your brokerage account, which is held in custody or “carried” at National Financial Services (“NFS”), our unaffiliated clearing broker.
+Please refer to the fee schedules found below under the additional information section.

 Investment advisory services

-In a Personal Portfolio advisory account you pay a negotiable “wrap” fee based on the value of the assets in your account (including cash), billed to your account quarterly.
-In an Automated Investor account, your wrap fee is not negotiable.
+In an advisory account you pay a negotiable wrap fee based on the value of the assets in your account (including cash), billed to your account quarterly.
 As a firm, we are compensated for our advisory services by the asset-based wrap fee you pay.
-An advisory wrap account incorporates most of your transaction and administrative costs into one, simple, quarterly fee.
-We’re also compensated by networking rebates, shareholder servicing fees, invoice credits and revenue sharing arrangements.
+An advisory wrap account incorporates most of your transaction and administrative costs into one simple, quarterly fee.
+We’re also compensated by revenue sharing arrangements.
 In addition, we receive 12b-1 fees from mutual fund companies as part of your advisory account investments, but we credit these fees back to your account.

-For the Personal Portfolio Program, depending on your investment selection, your asset-based wrap fee pays for third-party providers who manage your assets.
-The fee also compensates our firm and your Financial Advisor for the trading, monitoring and custodial services you receive.
-Therefore, a wrap fee is higher than a typical asset-based advisory fee that does not incorporate all your costs.
+For the Personal Portfolios Wrap Program, depending on your investment selection, your asset based wrap fee includes the advisory fee paid to us, fees paid to the third-party platform manager for their technology and administrative services, the third-party custodian for custody including clearing and execution of trades, and third-party asset manager(s) (if any).
+Therefore, a wrap fee is higher than a typical asset-based advisory fee that does not incorporate the fees previously described.
 The more assets that are in your account, the more you will pay us in fees.
 Therefore, we have an incentive to encourage you to increase the amount of assets in your account.

 There may be other fees charged, such as exchange fees and transfer taxes, and the costs of trades executed with or through third-parties.
-For a list of additional fees charged, please see the Personal Portfolios and Automated Investor Wrap Brochures.
-Some types of investments, such as mutual funds, charge ongoing fees that will impact the performance of your investment over time.
+For a list of additional fees charged, please see the Personal Portfolios Wrap Program Brochure and fee schedule found below under the additional information section.

 Conversation